Covid-19 has forced us all to rethink plans for holidays amid lockdowns and travel bans, as well as fear and uncertainty.

 Instead of jetting off on a plane to faraway climes, UK holidaymakers are opting to explore the wonders of home instead; with its pictureseque towns and villages, vast golden beaches and breath-taking clifftops, dense woodlands and vast open countryside.

 But what other benefits are there to choosing a UK staycation over a sun-soaked trip abroad?

 Destinations that rely heavily on tourism have taken a massive hit during the pandemic, and will continue to do so for the foreseeable future.
 But, as and when restrictions are eased, surely ploughing money back into our own economy can only be a good thing?

 Local businesses are the backbone of our economy and research shows that for every £10 spent in a local independent shop, restaurant or café, means up to an additional £50 goes back into our local economy.

-Embarking on a staycation instead of rushing off abroad means we are backing our own UK economy and supporting businesses, that have managed to survive the crisis so far, to get back on track.
+Embarking on a staycation instead of heading off abroad means we are backing our own UK economy and supporting businesses that have managed to survive the crisis so far, to get back on track.

 Cornwall is a fantastic example of a county with gorgeous towns and villages with hundreds of independent businesses, from art galleries and unique gift shops, to cafes and restaurants, where we can spend our well-earned pennies.

 And, by buying fresh produce from local farm shops to enjoy whilst on holiday, not only are we supporting the shop itself, but regional farmers and producers too.

 In recent years there’s been a seismic shift in people becoming more eco-friendly, whether it’s boosting the amount of waste they recycle or attempting to cut energy usage at home.